Dominic Olejniczak: Green Bay Packers

 Olejniczak was a strong advocate for building the New City Stadium in 1957 (renamed "Lambeau Field" in 1965 after the death of Curly Lambeau) and led the search committee that hired New York Giants assistant Vince Lombardi in early 1959.
 Lombardi would go on to lead the Packers to one of the most successful periods in team history, with five championships and two Super Bowl victories in the 1960s.
 Re-elected for the final time in May 1981, Olejniczak resigned the following year on June 1, 1982.
 After serving over 24 years as Packers president, more than anyone in the team's history, he was succeeded by judge Robert J. Parins.
 During his tenure, the Packers' net worth grew over 5,000% and Lambeau Field grew in size from 32,000 sears to over 57,000 seats.
-At that time, Olejniczak was named the first Packer Chairman of the Board and served in that role until 1989.
-He was inducted into the Green Bay Packers Hall of Fame in 1979.
+At that time, Olejniczak was named chairman of the board and served in that role until 1989.
+He was inducted into the Green Bay Packers Hall of Fame in 1979 and National Polish-American Sports Hall of Fame in 2020.
 Packers' team historian Cliff Christl noted that Olejniczak "was a soft-spoken consensus-builder, but carried considerable clout while serving as president of the Packers".

 Personal life

 On November 24, 1938, Olejniczak married Regina Bettine at St. Francis Xavier Cathedral in Green Bay.
-The couple adopted two sons, Thomas Marshall Olejniczak and Mark Dominic Olejniczak.
+The couple had two sons, Tom Olejniczak and Mark Olejniczak.
 Olejniczak was a Roman Catholic and a member of the Knights of Columbus.
 He received the Knighthood of St. Gregory and an honorary doctorate of law degree from St. Norbert College in De Pere in 1986.
 He was also the first lay President of Premontre High School (later Notre Dame de la Baie Academy).
 Olejniczak died at age 80 at his home in Green Bay after numerous strokes.
 His funeral at St. Mary's of the Angels parish was filled to capacity, and he is buried at Allouez Catholic Cemetery in Green Bay.